paperwm/gnome-shell-mode/README.md

 ## Caveats

 Not all methods of GObjects (g-object-introspected classes) complete before they're used the first time.
 This include a lot of classes you'll interact with. eg. `MetaWindow`.
-We're unsure how to fix this.
-Suggestions are welcome.
+Fixed in [gjs 1.55.1](https://gitlab.gnome.org/GNOME/gjs/commit/8e982d37e9fd9adcf9e87573d91cbffaf1e7b509)

 While gnome-shell-mode shouldn't cause any crashes by itself, evaluating javascript in Gnome Shell is not completely safe, some code will result in a crash.
 Eg. looking up a non-existing dconf/schema name will cause a crash.